arangodb/docs/3.9/http/database-notes-on-databases.md

 apps/                   # the instance's application directory system/               # system applications (can be ignored) databases/            # sub-directory containing database-specific applications
-    <database-name>/    # sub-directory for a single database
+    <database-dir*>/    # sub-directory for a single database
       <app-name>        # sub-directory for a single application
       <app-name>        # sub-directory for a single application
-    <database-name>/    # sub-directory for another database
+    <database-dir*>/    # sub-directory for another database
       <app-name>        # sub-directory for a single application
 ```

+*The name of this sub-directory will be the database's original name or the
+database's id if its name has special characters.